SunGard-Labs/sg-protractor-tools/README.md

 To use the library in your code, use the following code to import it:

 ```
-var sgpt = require('fis-protractor-tools');
+var fispt = require('fis-protractor-tools');
 ```

-This will expose the libraries main object as `sgpt` in your code.
-You can use the library's functions by referencing the `sgpt` object, e.g. for scrolling:
+This will expose the libraries main object as `fispt` in your code.
+You can use the library's functions by referencing the `fispt` object, e.g. for scrolling:

 ```
-sgpt.scroll.scrollTo(...);
+fispt.scroll.scrollTo(...);
 ```

-The library's functions are split up by their domain, e.g. all functions relating to resizing windows are grouped under the `sgpt.resize` object.
+The library's functions are split up by their domain, e.g. all functions relating to resizing windows are grouped under the `fispt.resize` object.
 Take a look at the [docs](docs) folder for more information.

 ## Examples